industrial-ui/industrial-ui/CONTRIBUTING.md

 * Do not update dependencies, Renovate GitHub bot will do it for us
 * Remember to update documentation when you add or remove a feature from library
 * It is better to update examples if there is a feature that concerns it
+* If you are changing components, also update the tests for them
+* Make sure the CI jobs in your PR are passing.
+Otherwise, PR will not be merged

 ## Code of conduct